istopwg/pwg-books/ippguide/intro.md

 printer) and responses (from the printer to the client).
 Each IPP message starts with a version number (2.0 is the most common), an operation (request) or status (response) code, a request number, and a list of attributes.
-Attributes are named and have strongly typed values like integers, keywords, names, and URIs.
+Attributes are named and have strongly typed values such as:

+- "collection": A list of key/value pairs that have been grouped together.
+- "enum": Integer enumerated values, typically starting at 3, where each value has a specific meaning.
+- "integer": 32-bit signed integers from -2147483648 to 2147483647.
+- "keyword": A lowercase string identifier like "one-sided" or "iso\_a4\_210x297mm".
+- "mimeMediaType": A MIME media type like "text/plain" or "application/pdf".
+- "name": A human-readable name like "Bob Smith".
+- "text": A human-readable string like "Printer is out of paper."
+- "uri": A Universal Resource Identifier like "https://www.example.com" or "ipps://printer.example.com/ipp/print".

 Attributes are also placed in groups according to their usage - the operation group for attributes used for the operation request or response, the job group for print job attributes, and so forth.

 The first two attributes in an IPP message are always "attributes-charset", which defines the character set to use for all name and text strings, and